unfoldingWord/obs-app/README.md

 - **👨‍👩‍👧‍👦 Family Devotions**: Engaging stories for children
 - **📖 Bible Study Groups**: Illustrated Bible stories

+### 📋 Collection Compatibility

+The app supports **Open Bible Stories** collections with the following structure:

+**✅ Supported Collections:**
+- 🔵 Collections with proper `content/` directory structure
+- 🔵 Markdown files numbered sequentially (01.md, 02.md, etc.)
+- 🔵 Collections following Door43 OBS format standards

+**🟡 Unsupported Collections:**
+- 🟡 Collections missing the required `content/` directory
+- 🟡 Collections with non-standard file structures
+- 🟡 Legacy format collections that haven't been updated

+**How to Identify:** Collections marked with 🔧 (construction) and ⏱️ (schedule) icons are not currently supported but may become available in future updates.

+**Need Help?** If you encounter collections that should be supported but show as unavailable, or if you can't find expected collections for your language, please [contact the developers](https://github.com/unfoldingword/obs-app/issues) with:
+- 📝 Language name and code
+- 🔗 Collection repository URL (if known)
+- 📖 Expected story titles or collection details

 ## 🛠️ For Developers

 ### Tech Stack